alainwolf/hosts2unbound/README.md

   and number of records parsed in half.
 * Clients can see, that their query was refused instead of receiving a false answer.
+* No connection attempts to localhost or anywhere else.

 Like this: